mpdairy/elm-component-updater/README.md

 #### view

 The view function is pretty normal.
-Everytime we want to display a child component's model, we'll pass its model into its `view` function.
+Everytime it displays a child component's model, it will pass the child's model into the child's `view` function.
 For example, to display the timer, we can call:

 ```elm
 Timer.view model.timer
 ```
-This, however, will return an `Html Timer.Msg`, which we need to convert to an `Html Msg`.
-We can do this using `Html.map` and the `timerC` converter we defined above:
+This, however, will return an `Html Timer.Msg`, which needs to be converted to an `Html Msg`.
+We can do this using `Html.map` and the `timerC` converter defined above:

 ```elm
 Html.map timerC <| Timer.view model.timer
 ```

-Notice that we manually call `Timer.view`, so if the `Timer` module has some other, more advanced `view` function that takes other arguments, we could still use that, or we could wrap the `Timer.view` in custom `Html` tags with `Timer.Msg` events.
-Whatever we write, it just needs to return an `Html Timer.Msg` before we convert it with `Html.map timerC`.
+Notice that `Timer.view` is called manually, so if the `Timer` module has some other, more advanced `view` function that takes other arguments, it could be used instead, or you could wrap the `Timer.view` in custom `Html` tags with `Timer.Msg` events.
+Whatever you write, it just needs to return an `Html Timer.Msg` before you convert it with `Html.map timerC`.

 Here's the complete `view` function with all three child components.